An Overview of Elbow Bursitis

 - have a certain kidney condition

-Crystal Deposits.
+- Crystal Deposits.
 Some people with diseases such as rheumatoid arthritis, gout or scleroderma may contract bursitis from crystalline deposits in the joints.
 Although not much is known about how this process happens, it is common knowledge that Uric acid is a normal byproduct of daily metabolism.
-If your are diagnosed with gout then you are unable to break down this uric acid properly, leading to crystalization of this excess acid which deposits in joints, a painful symptom that can often lead to bursitis.
+If your are diagnosed with gout then you are unable to break down this uric acid properly, leading to crystallization of this excess acid which deposits in joints, a painful symptom that can often lead to bursitis.

 Elbow / Forearm Tendonitis.
 There are 2 common tendonitis injuries that usually result in elbow and forearm pain: Tennis Elbow (lateral epicondylitis) and Golfer's Elbow (medial epicondylitis).
 In both cases pain, swelling and inflammation will be felt around the bony part of the elbow.
 With tennis elbow, pain will be felt on the outside of the elbow, while pain is felt on the inside of the elbow with golfer's elbow.
 The tendons attached to the bone at your elbow are connected to muscles in your forearm, which is why these injuries will sometimes cause pain in your forearm.
 These injuries are usually caused by racket sports, golf and overuse from gardening and repetitive movements of your hand or wrist (ie. using a screwdriver).